 That's all it took to make me more paranoid in general.
 So, when I got back into the walls, I found myself walking through the Muslim Quarter and hating every one of the people in it.
 All I wanted to do was find the Jewish Quarter because I knew I would feel safe there, and I was really panicked when I kept walking through the market booths manned by Arabs.
 Needless to say, that incident had a pretty negative effect on me, and I now feel this new … hatred (I really want to avoid that word, but what else can I use without lying right now?) … towards Arabs that I've never felt before.
 It gives me a sense of self-loathing but also a sense of sick pride that I can hate being affiliated with the Arab culture and be perfectly emotionless about said hatred.
 I'm definitely not proud of it.
 Nothing about my feelings right now are logical.

 I know that boy wanted to make me feel afraid, and to warn me that I wasn't welcome in his territory.
 I know that his anger stems from fear and isolation, maybe.
 I know all of this, but I find myself not wanting to sit near the group of Palestinians that I see right now in the airport waiting area.
+And I know why I feel that way - that's the vibe put out into the air here.
+It's a negativity that is so clearly all-consuming in this country.
+I've never felt something like this in my life and I'm ashamed and I hate myself for being Arab.
+Why did I get stuck with this stupid heritage?

 Today while walking around central Jerusalem and then past the park by the Scottish church, I instinctively tried to avoid even walking past Palestinian guys.
 I'm ashamed to have to admit it, but I can't avoid it or pretend I'm not having those horrible thoughts.
 I can't believe how naïve I was before this trip in believing in Noa and Mira Awad's (evidently overly idealistic) song, or at the very least, finding it inspiring.
 I also can't believe I had no expectation of anything like this tension being so plainly visible to me while in Jerusalem.
 But it's all so real and not exaggerated in the news.
 It's true that a Palestinian guy walking down the street in Western Jerusalem can get strip searched in public while being circled by police and being forced to lie on his stomach on the pavement, no dignity allowed.
 It's true that while walking through the markets and in the streets in the Muslim Quarter of the Old City alone, a girl like me wearing non-Arab clothes will have a "F**k you" thrown by a teenaged boy.
 And it's true that the Arab men will stare at a girl dressed like I was as if I'm a slut.
 It's evident that young teenager will think his anger is justified enough to sexually assault someone walking through his territory.
 And, most of all, it's quite true that the division is in very tight quarters and that the division is very, very strong.